kylenod/ITFDN-Mod07/docs/index.md

 4)	Save new data to their database
 5)	Exit the program

 ### Script Overview
-The script has three main sections – data, processing and presentation.
+The script has three main sections: data, processing and presentation.

 The data layer declares objects that are used by the program (Figure 2).
 ![Data Section of Script](https://raw.githubusercontent.com/kylenod/ITFDN-Mod07/master/Images/Picture2.png "Data Section of Script")